EarthEdSTEM/earthed-iot-programs-tutorials/T_Ultrasonic.md

 Test it!
 Debug it!
 ------------------
 Time to test your code.
 Download the code to the micro: bit and try it out.
 Observe what happens.<br>
-How could you integrate the sensors into your code to trigger the servo or LED lights or both?<br><br>
+How could you integrate the ULtrasonic sensor into your code to trigger an event or model a real world situation?<br><br>

 Congratulations!
 You have finished this tutorial.
 ** [- Click here to return to the menu](https://sites.google.com/earthed.vic.edu.au/tutorial-iot/home)**<br>